 White nationalists around the world are appropriating the language of environmentalism.

-- Mark Clague By
+- By Mark Clague

 One of the most powerful, searing renditions of the national anthem ever recorded, Jimi Hendrix’s iconic Woodstock anthem, almost never happened.